sncshr/Sanchit-Sharma-IS24-full-stack-competition-req97073/README.md

 For this code challenge we are asking you to build a Web Application that tracks and manages Web Applications developed by the Province of BC as described by the User Stories below.

-In order to move forward to an interview, you must demonstrate development knowledge and implement the following in your Web Application:
+In order to move forward to the next part of the competition you must demonstrate knowledge in the following areas of your submission:

 * Github Repository
 * Modern Backend API Framework